X-Illuminati/cacography/README.md

 file              | description
 ------------------|------------
-screenlayout      | Scripts for configuring the screen layout using xrandr
+screenlayout      | Scripts for configuring the screen layout using xrandr OpenSCAD          | Configuration for OpenSCAD with all of the SpacePilot button settings

 #### .local
 Various config files that belong in XDG_DATA_HOME